magma-labs/BrightCoders/module-01/week-02/README.md

  During this week you will plan your first sprint, start developing and participating daily on stand up meetings.
  By the end of this sprint each MHacker should complete at least 8 points from their backlog workload.

+ ## Learning outcomes
+ * Understanding of sprint planning and stand up meetings
+ * Understanding of the git workflow
+ * Building resoponsive web pages aplying the mobile-first approach

 ## Day 1